 Models of Care

-Hospice care can be provided in the following settings and situations:
+Medical professionals can provide hospice care in the following settings and situations:

 - Inpatient consultation palliative care teams